 What is serverless?

 Migrate reasons can be several: from security, to cost savings and scalability.
-By scalability I mean you don’t need to worry about underlying infrastructure, it will scale up and down depending on the load.
+By scalability I mean you don’t need to worry about the underlying infrastructure, it will scale up and down depending on the load.
 If no load there will be no active containers/functions/lambdas ready to handle requests, also there will no billing for that period.
-If there's load - cloud provider will scale your infrastructure to traffic.
+If there's a load - the cloud provider will scale your infrastructure to traffic.